Alton Brown: Good Eats Reloaded and Good Eats: The Return

 Brown relaunched the show in two versions: as Good Eats Reloaded on Cooking Channel (which updates, reworks and adds to original Good Eats episodes), and on Food Network as Good Eats: The Return in August 2019 (all-new episodes).
 New episodes of Reloaded premiered in April 2020.
 New Return episodes were in the writing process and planned to be filming over the summer of 2020, but were delayed due to the COVID-19 pandemic.
 These episodes eventually saw release, initially as an exclusive on the new Discovery+ streaming service.
 In June 2021, the episodes premiered on Food Network as a companion to the Chopped: Alton's Maniacal Baskets tournament.
 On July 13, 2021, Brown announced that Good Eats: The Return would not be returning for a third season.
+A third planned season of Good Eats Reloaded was also cancelled, but the recipes planned for the series were included as part of Brown's "Good Eats 4: The Final Years" cookbook.

 Iron Chef America

 In 2004, Brown appeared on Iron Chef America: Battle of the Masters.
 This was the second attempt to adapt the Japanese cooking show Iron Chef to American television (the first being UPN's Iron Chef USA, which featured William Shatner).
 Brown served as the expert commentator, a modified version of the role played by Dr. Yukio Hattori in the original show.
 When the show became a series, Brown began serving as the play-by-play announcer, with Kevin Brauch as kitchen reporter.
 Brown also served as the host for all five seasons of the spin-off The Next Iron Chef.